ggcr/py-mapreduce/README.md

 python3 -m src.main -N 30 -M 30 inputs/*.txt
 ```

+> [!NOTE]
-Note: The framework will create a maximum of `max(N, M)` workers.
+> The framework will create a maximum of `max(N, M)` workers.
 These workers are reused for both map and reduce tasks, optimizing resource usage.
+>
-For example, if N=30 and M=20, a total of 30 workers will be created and reused for both phases of the MapReduce process.
+> For example, if N=30 and M=20, a total of 30 workers will be created and reused for both phases of the MapReduce process.

 ## Project Structure